Fort Lauderdale Shooting Prompts Extreme Reaction

 A group called FlyersRights.org, a consumer rights organization for airline passengers, has made a press release in reaction to the airport shooting which happened in Fort Lauderdale on Friday.

 The events that unfolded in Fort Lauderdale are fairly simple to lay out.
-According to the Washington Post, Esteban Santiago, an Iraq War veteran who has a history of domestic violence and a recent mental hospitalization after going into a FBI field office complaining that his mind was being controlled and the government was forcing him to watch videos made by DAESH, flew 4,000 miles from Anchorage to Fort Lauderdale.
+According to the Washington Post, Esteban Santiago, an Iraq War veteran who has a history of domestic violence and a recent mental hospitalization after going into a FBI field office complaining that his mind was being controlled, and the government was forcing him to watch videos made by DAESH, flew 4,000 miles from Anchorage to Fort Lauderdale.
 Once he landed, he pulled his checked luggage from the carousel, pulled out a gun and ammunition, then began shooting nearby people randomly until he was out of ammunition.
 Five people died in Fort Lauderdale that day.

-Our first reactions to Fort Lauderdale appear to be flowing out and FlyersRights.org, mistaking the results of a man who has received insufficient medical assistance for terrorism, has called for five emergency actions to be taken:
+Our first reactions to Fort Lauderdale appear to be flowing out and FlyersRights.org, mistaking the results of a man who has received insufficient medical assistance for terrorism, has called for five emergency actions to be taken.

 - Calling out the National Guard for temporary armed airport security.